lbmnky/MultidimensionalSpectroscopy.jl/README.md

 #### Does it wiggle?
 [back to TOC](#examplesTOC)

 The following calculations were done using the [displaced oscillator](examples\displaced_harmonic_oscillator_model.jl) model.
-During the population time T, the diagonal elements of the density matrix are set to zero (search for keyword "XX" in ``cmds.correlations()``; will be implemented better in a future version).
+During the population time T, the diagonal elements of the density matrix are set to zero (search for keyword "XX" in ``correlations()``; will be implemented better in a future version).
 The following figures show the absolute value [rephasing and non-rephasing](#R-NR) 2D spectra, which are in a vibrational coherence during T:

 <p float="center">
 <img src="example_images\DO_GSB_R_osc.png" width=45%/>